Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ13LM.md

 ---
-title: "Xiaomi MCCGQ13LM control via MQTT"
+title: "Aqara MCCGQ13LM control via MQTT"
-description: "Integrate your Xiaomi MCCGQ13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara MCCGQ13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-12-31T16:51:16
 pageClass: device-page
 ---